 This is exactly how I feel about Washington, after having lived and traveled around the state for four years.
 Each time I set out with a destination in mind, I discovered so much more than I ever intended to find.

 In particular, there is a stretch of the famous highway 101 that travels through small towns along the Washington coast.
 Whether you’re setting out from Seattle to explore the state, driving up from the Oregon Coast, or continuing your Pacific Coast Highway road trip, these are spots worth stopping for a night – or at least a meal – if you have the time.

-You may not be able to visit all of these towns in one road trip, but if you’re based in the area, they’re definitely worth planning a weekend trip.
+You may not be able to visit all of these towns in one road trip from Seattle, but if you’re based in the area, they’re definitely worth planning a weekend trip.

 Six Great Destinations on the Washington Coast